 For me, my mouthpieces are the absolute best playing pieces available in each of the 3 categories I have set up……I say this with the utmost pride.
 I wouldn’t be releasing them if I felt any different.
 The beauty about all of our journeys is that they are truly our own.
 There are other mouthpieces available in the marketplace that play well, and if you personally enjoy someone else’s pieces, then you should be playing those.
 We are all different and we like different sounds and feels.
 You need to find what works “best” for you.
 That’s all that matters.
 If you want to try original designs that truly nail my 3 categories, I encourage you to give mine a try.

 THE JOURNEY IS YOUR OWN AND ONLY YOU MAKE YOUR CHOICES.

-For me, my personal journey for finding the best hard rubber tenor mouthpieces for myself became very frustrating because nothing in the marketplace was truly 100% satisfying for me, and no perfectly refaced or original vintage mouthpiece accommodated ALL my needs because of the same old design limitations.
-So I designed and made what I consider to be the best playing hard rubber tenor mouthpieces made in each of my 3 categories, to finally end my personal search.
-A incredible amount of time went into designs and prototyping until I was 100% satisfied.
+For me, my personal journey for finding the best hard rubber tenor mouthpieces for myself became very frustrating.I had sold the best vintage mouthpieces available for 3 decades and always felt like I was “almost” there, but never 100% satisfied.
+Nothing in the marketplace was truly 100% satisfying for me, and no perfectly refaced or original vintage mouthpiece accommodated ALL my needs because of the same old design limitations.
+So I designed and made what I consider to be the perfect playing hard rubber mouthpieces to finally end my personal search.
+A incredible amount of time has gone into designs and prototyping.

 CLEANING YOUR MOUTHPIECE: